Exploring the Maze of Multilingual Modeling: Results and Analysis

-Figure \ref{figure:lang+res} presents the results of our next analysis, where we study the impact of resource availability within each language family on multilingual language model performance.
-We make several observations: (i) There is a considerable difference in the performance between the same resource levels but different language families, e.g., level 3 of Austronesian as compared to level 3 of Dravidian or Indo-European.
-While some of these differences may be in part due to the number of different languages present in each group, the results of this fine-grained analysis suggest that resource levels alone may not be sufficient indicator of performance. (ii) For those language families where several resource levels exist, except a few outliers, the \texttt{GPT-3} model mostly works better for higher-resource languages.
-However, this trend is not as consistent in the other two models. (iii) Turkic languages performed best with \texttt{GPT-3} at resource level 4, while Japonic languages performed best with \texttt{XLM-R} at resource level 5, and \texttt{mBERT} excelled with Kra-Dai at resource level 3.
-These results suggest notable differences among these multilingual models, potentially due to the amount of language-specific training data available for these models.
-However, the details of training data are becoming increasingly difficult to obtain (e.g., \texttt{GPT-3}).
+\textbf{\em Impact of Language Family} \quad Figures~\ref{figure:SIB-lang-res} and ~\ref{figure:lang+res} present the results of language family-based analysis on text classification and text generation tasks, respectively.
+In both the cases, we notice that generally higher resource levels afford higher performance across all language families.
+However, there is a considerable difference in the performance between the same resource levels but different language families, e.g., level 5 of Afro-Asiatic as compared to level 5 of Sino-Tibetan (Figure~\ref{figure:SIB-lang-res}) or level 3 of Austronesian as compared to level 3 of Dravidian or Indo-European (Figure~\ref{figure:lang+res}).
+While some of these differences may be in part due to the different number of languages present in each group, the results of this fine-grained analysis suggest that resource levels alone may not be sufficient indicator of performance.
+Moreover, the results of such a fine-grained analysis show no single language family as the most dominant feature.

 These findings demonstrate the complex relationship between language families, resource availability, and model performance.
 While resource availability is important, other factors also influence performance within specific language families.